Vascular dementia: Pathology

 Gross examination of the brain may reveal noticeable lesions and damage to blood vessels.
 Accumulation of various substances such as lipid deposits and clotted blood appear on microscopic views.
-The white matter is most affected, with noticeable atrophy (tissue loss), in addition to calcification of the arteries.
+The white matter is substantially affected, with noticeable atrophy (tissue loss), in addition to calcification of the arteries.
 Microinfarcts may also be present in the gray matter (cerebral cortex), sometimes in large numbers.

 Although atheroma of the major cerebral arteries is typical in vascular dementia, smaller vessels and arterioles are mainly affected.

 Prevention

 Early detection and accurate diagnosis are important, as vascular dementia is at least partially preventable.
-Ischemic changes in the brain are irreversible, but the patient with vascular dementia can demonstrate periods of stability or even mild improvement.
+Ischemic changes in the brain are irreversible, but the person with vascular dementia can demonstrate periods of stability or even mild improvement.
 Since stroke is an essential part of vascular dementia, the goal is to prevent new strokes.
 This is attempted through reduction of stroke risk factors, such as high blood pressure, high blood lipid levels, atrial fibrillation, or diabetes mellitus.

-Meta-analyses have found that medications for high blood pressure are effective at prevention of pre-stroke dementia, which means that high blood pressure treatment should be started early.
+Medications for high blood pressure are used to prevent pre-stroke dementia.
 These medications include angiotensin converting enzyme inhibitors, diuretics, calcium channel blockers, sympathetic nerve inhibitors, angiotensin II receptor antagonists or adrenergic antagonists.

-Elevated lipid levels, including HDL, were found to increase risk of vascular dementia.
-However, six large recent reviews showed that therapy with statin drugs was ineffective in treatment or prevention of this dementia.
-Aspirin is a medication that is commonly prescribed for prevention of strokes and heart attacks; it is also frequently given to patients with dementia.
-However, its efficacy in slowing progression of dementia or improving cognition has not been supported by studies.
-Smoking cessation and Mediterranean diet have not been found to help patients with cognitive impairment; physical activity was consistently the most effective method of preventing cognitive decline.
+A 2023 review found that therapy with statin drugs was ineffective in treating or preventing stroke or dementia in people without a history of cerebrovascular disease.